vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

 level2: Frameworks and Languages
 ---

-In software as in life, you cannot prevent all bad things from happening, but you can be prepared.
-Distributed architectures provide many benefits from independent scalability to polyglot technical stacks.
-However, there are no free lunches in software, every decision, every design has tradeoffs; your architectural choices have consequences!
-To fulfill a business related task, your services will interact with services running on disparate systems.
+In software, as in life, you cannot prevent all bad things from happening, but you can be prepared.
+Distributed architectures provide many benefits, from independent scalability to polyglot technical stacks.
+However, there are no free lunches in software.
+Every decision, every design has tradeoffs; your architectural choices have consequences!
+To fulfill a business-related task, your services will interact with services running on disparate systems.
 That's the whole point of these architectures.

-But that decision leads to a new failure case - calls across network boundaries will not always be successful.
+But that decision leads to a new failure case: calls across network boundaries will not always be successful.
 How do you protect your systems?
 How should your system respond when the inevitable happens?
-You could return an error message, a cached result, a default answer, or call a backup service - it depends entirely on the criticality of the call.
+You could return an error message, a cached result, a default answer, or call a backup service; it depends entirely on the criticality of the call.
 Regardless of how your application responds, your distributed application should leverage the power of the [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) pattern; a pattern originally described by [Michael Nygard](https://twitter.com/mtnygard).

-Circuit breakers in your code function the same way as the electrical circuit breaker in your home - it protects you from code that goes wrong!
+Circuit breakers in your code function the same way as the electrical circuit breaker in your home.
+It protects you from code that goes wrong!
 While most often used across network boundaries, circuit breakers can ultimately wrap any call or system subject to failures.

-Vulnerable calls are wrapped in a circuit breaker which monitors the results.
-When the number of failed calls exceeds the configured limit, the circuit is “opened” meaning the calls no longer pass through to the protected service.
+Vulnerable calls are wrapped in a circuit breaker, which monitors the results.
+When the number of failed calls exceeds the configured limit, the circuit is “opened,” meaning the calls no longer pass through to the protected service.

+![Diagram showing calls completing when the circuit is closed but when the error threashold is exceeded, the circuit is opened redirecting calls the fallback mechanism.](./images/circuit-breaker.png)

 In this situation, the circuit breaker redirects to whatever fallback method you’ve configured.
-Periodically, the circuit breaker pings the underlying service and if it is healthy, the circuit is “closed” and calls flow to the underlying endpoint once again.
+Periodically, the circuit breaker pings the underlying service and, if it is healthy, the circuit is “closed” and calls flow to the underlying endpoint once again.

-![Diagram showing calls completing when the circuit is closed but when the error threashold is exceeded, the circuit is opened redirecting calls the fallback mechanism.](./images/circuit-breaker.png)

-## Adding and Configuring Circuit Breakers
+## Adding and configuring circuit breakers
 While circuit breakers were once bespoke, hand-rolled solutions, today developers have numerous libraries across multiple programming environments they can incorporate into their applications.
-In the Java ecosystem, there are several options from [Resilience4J](https://resilience4j.readme.io/docs) to [Spring Retry](https://docs.spring.io/spring-batch/docs/current/reference/html/retry.html).
-Spring [Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) provides an abstraction across various implementations allowing developers the flexibility to change the underlying library as necessary.
+In the Java ecosystem, there are several options, from [Resilience4J](https://resilience4j.readme.io/docs) to [Spring Retry](https://docs.spring.io/spring-batch/docs/current/reference/html/retry.html).
+Spring [Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) provides an abstraction across various implementations, allowing developers the flexibility to change the underlying library as necessary.
 As is often the case, Spring provides a consistent, declarative approach to adding circuit breakers to code.

 First, add the dependency: